HOW DO I BECOME A STUDENT AT THE INSTITUTE FOR RELIGION, PEACE AND JUSTICE?

 The institute for Religion, Peace and Justice believes that it is better to accept our graduate students on a case-by-case basis rather than setting inflexible entrance standards.
 This means that in addition to a prospective student's GPA and grades from their undergraduate degree, the IRPJ Admissions Committee takes into consideration experience, drive and motivation, maturity level, reasons for completing our Certificate, and many other intangible qualities.

-That being said, IRPJ normally requires an undergraduate degree from an accredited university in a related discipline (broadly defined) that gave the prospective student the tools to complete our coursework and flourish in our vibrant and growing learning community.
+That being said, IRPJ normally requires an undergraduate degree from an accredited university in a related discipline (broadly defined) that give the prospective student the tools to complete our coursework and flourish in our vibrant and growing learning community.

 Prospective students therefore have a better chance of getting accepted into our program if they meet the following standards:

 TRANSCRIPTS THAT SHOW A MINIMUM 3.0 GPA (B), WITH A 3.3 GPA (B+) IN THE LAST TWO YEARS OF THE MAJOR

 WHERE ENGLISH IS NOT THE STUDENT'S FIRST LANGUAGE, DEMONSTRATED PROFICIENCY IN ENGLISH BY SCORING 550 ON A PAPER-BASED TOEFL, 86 ON AN INTERNET-BASED TOEFL, OR 6.5 ON AN IELTS EXAM.
 ALTERNATE LANGUAGE PROFICIENCY TESTING MAY BE ACCEPTED BASED ON DEMONSTRATED EQUIVALENCY.

 However, we welcome all inquiries and applicants from anyone interested in our Certificate program.